Waste separation at Leiden University

 Treatment per waste type

-PMD can be separated well by machines.
+- PMD can be separated well by machines.
 Plastic is granulated for making new plastic products.
 Cans are melted down for the production of new cans.
 The cardboard and aluminum layers of the drink cartons are separated and recycled, the plastic coating can be reused for new plastic materials.
-However, at the moment these measures are only implemented for consumer waste, not yet for company waste (such as the university’s).

 Data collection for market steering